Training structure

 Program

-Master 1 is divided into semesters 7 and 8.
-Semester 7 consists exclusively of lectures.
-Semester 8 includes a supervised research project (TER) corresponding to an article analysis; and two internships in research laboratories.
+The Master 1 program is divided into semesters 7 and 8.
+Semester 7 consists exclusively of courses.
+Semester 8 consists of a supervised research project (TER) involving the analysis of an article, and two internships in a research laboratory.

 Experimental approaches in Infection Biology